 - 1. Go to the Power Options (Hardware and Sound) control panel. - 2.
-Click "Change settings that are currently unavailable"

-© Change settings that are currently unavailable. - 3.
-Click Choose what the power buttons do. - 4.
-Click to put a tick in the Hibernate/Sleep box under Shutdown settings. - 5.
-Click Save Changes and close the control panel.
+Click Choose what the power buttons do. - 3.
+Click "Change settings that are currently unavailable" 🔮 Change settings that are currently unavailable. - 4.
+Click to put a check in the Hibernate/Sleep box under Shutdown settings. - Click Save Changes and close the control panel.